ageria20/Capstone_nagefyFE/README.md

 🗓️ Appointment View: Users can see all their scheduled appointments.
 Appointment Booking: Clients can book appointments based on available slots.
+Booking Appointment: Users can book appointments by selecting a preferred staff member, treatment, and date